nathonfowlie/education.aws.developer_associate/docs/developing/ecs.md

 - Use local EC2 instance storage for EC2 Tasks, or Fargate tasks (4G storage).
 - Useful to store ephemeral data on the same task.
 - Good for side-car pattern.
 Container A writes application logs to storage, Container B ingests the logs/metrics and forwards them to Splunk/Prometheus etc.
+- ALB access logs will contain information about latency, URLs, status codes and client IPs.

 ### ALB